bedimcode/responsive-landing-page-christmas/README.md

 ### Responsive Christmas Landing Page

 #New Barnch
-- Add gift page and adding extra css.
+- Add gift page .
+- adding extra css.
-- Contains animations when scrolling.
-- Smooth scrolling in each section.
+- adding some JS elements.
 - Includes a dark and light mode.
-- Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.